 The answer could be any real and unreal number and it would be the right answer because you can adjust the unreal parameters in any convenient for you way.

 But isn’t there any way to make sense of this and put it in a logical explanation?

-Can we refute the illogical statement that infinite occupied rooms can accommodate one and even infinite number of guests?
+Can we refute the illogical statement that infinite number of occupied rooms can accommodate one and even infinite number of guests?

 Simply said, we cannot accommodate a guest when all the rooms are occupied.

-As Hilbert tells us that’s not the case with infinite number of occupied rooms.
+As Hilbert tells us that’s not the case with the infinite number of occupied rooms.

 Then let’s change Hilbert’s choice of words!

 Let’s accommodate the cement in the bucket of water in the same way we accommodate the guests in the empty rooms.